tylerwilliams1010/Wumbology/README.md

 # Wumbology
 WUMBO Algorithm (Weighted UID-filtered anoMaly-Based Outlier detection)

-WUMBO is designed to identify outliers in datasets, identifying outliers in Cybersecurity, Insider Threat, and Fraud use cases often involves filtering UID's so that users don't automatically make clusters through their own behavior.
+Unsupervised Learning algorithm designed to identify outliers in datasets, created for use in Cybersecurity, Insider Threat, and Fraud use cases often involves filtering UID's so that users don't automatically make clusters through their own behavior.
 The algorithm uses a process of identifying density probability and average distance to k-Nearest Neighbors - and then combining those metrics into a feature that generally represents its "Outlierness."

 ![Image of Wumbo being used IRL.](https://assets.change.org/photos/0/ui/gi/ssUIGiKyMdDGReV-800x450-noPad.jpg?1530521121)